The mutation process on the ancestral line under selection: The pruned lookdown ancestral selection graph

 \subsection{Deterministic limit}

 In the deterministic limit, the pLD-ASG of Definition \ref{pld-ASG finite} changes as follows.
-(1) coalescence events are absent, (2) every line experiences branching events at rate $s$, (3) collisions are absent, (4) deleterious mutations and (5) beneficial mutations happen at rates $u \nu_1$ and $u \nu_0$, respectively, on every line, and so does the resulting pruning.
-In each of these events, the immune line behaves as in the finite case; see \citet{Cordero} and \citet{Baake}.
+(1) coalescence events are absent, (2) every line experiences branching events at rate $s$, (3) collisions are absent, (4) deleterious mutations and (5) beneficial mutations happen at rates $u \nu_1$ and $u \nu_0$, respectively, on every line, and so does the resulting pruning (unless the line is immune).
+In each of these events, the immune line behaves as in the finite case; see \citet{Cordero} or \citet{Baake}.
 It is important to note that, in this limit, the immune line is always the top line in the graph, that is at level $L_r$ for all $r \geq 0$.
-This is because coalescence events are absent, and thus there is no opportunity to move the immune line away from the top.
+This is because coalescence and collision events are both absent, and thus there is no opportunity to move the immune line away from the top.
 It therefore suffices to consider the limiting line-counting process $L\defeq (L_r)_{r \geq 0}$, which has state space $\N$ and is characterised by the rates (obtained in the limit from \eqref{pldASG_finite_rates}):

 with $j\in [n-2]$, $n\in\N$.
 The sequence of line-counting processes $(L^N)_{N >0}$ converges in distribution to $L$ as $N \to \infty$ \cite[Prop.~5.3]{Cordero}.
 The limiting ancestral type $A_r \in \{0,1\}$ at backward time $r \leqslant t$ is constructed in analogy with the finite case, except that one works with the pLD-ASG in the deterministic limit and samples the types according to $(1-y_\infty,y_\infty)$ in an i.i.d.\ manner.